sam-m-ward/Analysis_Reports/README.md

 **Hierarchically Bayesian analysis** of Type Ia supernovae (SNe Ia) that exploded in the same host galaxy ('SN Siblings').
 Hierarchical methods to marginalise over the limited - but unknown - correlation between SN Ia siblings, to robustly estimate key parameters of scientific value.

 **Bayesian Machine Learning** to infer host galaxy dust distributions.
-Using **2D Gaussian process regression to interpolate spatio-temporal data**, and infer colours at peak time.
-Feeding these data into a **Hierarchical Bayesian Model** to infer the population hyperparameters that characterise the SN Ia intrinsic colour and host galaxy dust.
+Using **2D Gaussian process regression to interpolate spatio-temporal data**, feeding these interpolations into a **Hierarchical Bayesian Model** to infer the population hyperparameters (that characterise the SN Ia intrinsic colour and host galaxy dust).